 How to Use a Salt Scrub

-If you made your salt scrub in advance, give it a little stir to blend the oils that may have risen to the top.
-Scoop out a little with your hand, and gently scrub your skin.
-Pay special attention to extra dry areas, such as feet and elbows, then rinse off and pat skin dry.
+Use on wet skin: If you made your salt scrub in advance, give it a little stir to blend the oils that may have risen to the top.
+Scoop out a little with your hand and gently massage the salt granules into wet skin.

 How to Make a Salt Scrub

-How to Make Salt Scrub
+How to Make a Salt Scrub Recipe